dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

 #### hashFunction

-The `hashFunction` field specifies the hash function to use for key derivation.
+The `hashFunction` field specifies the hash function to used to derive key seeds and secrets.
 The default is `"SHA256"`.

 ```TypeScript
 "hashFunction"?: "BLAKE2b" | "SHA256" | "Argon2id" | "Scrypt"
 ```

-`Argon2id` and `Scrypt` are hash functions designed to require not just computation, but also memory, in order to thwart hardware brute force attacks.
-(The `Argon2id` parameter maps to algorithm `crypto_pwhash_ALG_ARGON2ID13` in libsodium with the salt set to a block of zero bytes, and `Scrypt` maps to algorithm `crypto_pwhash_scryptsalsa208sha256` in libsodium, also with zero bytes for the salt.)
+`Argon2id` and `Scrypt` are hash functions designed to require not just computation, but also memory, in order to thwart hardware brute force attacks.[^1] (The `Argon2id` parameter maps to algorithm `crypto_pwhash_ALG_ARGON2ID13` in libsodium with the salt set to a block of zero bytes, and `Scrypt` maps to algorithm `crypto_pwhash_scryptsalsa208sha256` in libsodium, also with zero bytes for the salt.)
 When using these two hash functions, you can also specify the memory limit and the number of passes to make through memory.

+[^1] X

 ```TypeScript
 "hashFunctionMemoryLimitInBytes": number // default 67108864